Jesu (album)

-Jesu is the first full-length album by British experimental music band Jesu, released through Hydra Head Records on 8 December 2004.
+Jesu is the first album by British experimental music band Jesu, released through Hydra Head Records on 8 December 2004.
 Unlike the Heart Ache EP, where Justin Broadrick executed all instrumentation himself, this release features Ted Parsons on drums, Diarmuid Dalton on bass, and a guest appearance by Paul Neville on guitar on the track "Man/Woman".
 The album was released in Japan by Daymare Recordings and contains two additional instrumental remixes on a bonus disc.
 In February 2005, a double vinyl picture disc set was released by Hydra Head, limited to 1000 copies.

-In 2022, Broadrick described Tired of Me as "one of my most favorite songs I ever wrote" as it documented an extremely painful period in his life following the dissolution of Godflesh (the musical group he'd led since the 1980s) and the break-up of a long-time romantic relationship.
+In 2022, Broadrick described "Tired of Me" as "one of my most favorite songs I ever wrote" as it documented an extremely painful period in his life following the dissolution of Godflesh (the musical group he had led since the 1980s) and the break-up of a long-time romantic relationship.